 Whole grains are a great source of dietary fiber, phytonutrients, vitamins, and minerals.
-Zinc and vitamin E are the two main eye health-promoting nutrients present in them.
+Zinc and vitamin E are the two main eye health-promoting nutrients present in them (6).
 These help protect the eyes from oxidative damage and inflammation.

 Consume quinoa, whole lentils, oats, and brown rice to boost eye health.

 Oysters are rich in zinc that helps improve eye health.
+Moreover, fish and shellfish contain high levels of omega-3 fatty acids that help protect against advanced age-related macular degeneration (7).
 You may consume oysters from a reputed restaurant.

 10. Red Bell Pepper

 Red bell pepper is a good source of vitamins A, E, and C and zeaxanthin and lutein.
-These vitamins and phytonutrients are known to protect the eyes from macular degeneration and help maintain good retina health by preventing oxidative damage.
+These vitamins and phytonutrients are known to protect the eyes from macular degeneration and help maintain good retina health by preventing oxidative damage (6).

-Consume raw, blanched, or sautéed red bell pepper.
+Consume raw, blanched, or sautéed red bell peppers.

 Broccoli is one vegetable that has numerous health benefits.
-The vitamins A, E, C, and lutein present in broccoli makes it an excellent food for your eyes.
+The vitamins A, E, C, and lutein present in broccoli makes it an excellent food for your eyes (6).
 It helps protect your visual health by preventing photodamage and oxidative damage.